geopython/GeoHealthCheck/docs/config.rst

 	msgid "Status summary"
 	msgstr ""

-Next all empty `msgstr`s can be filled.
+Next all empty `msgstr` can be filled.

 Updating is easiest using the command `paver update_translations` within the root dir of the project.
 This will basically call `pybabel extract` followed by `pybabel update` with the proper parameters.